RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 ![kiali]({% image_path kiali-applications.png %})

-Click on the **productpage** application to see its details and you can also see the health of a service (a service is considered healthy) on the **Health** section when it’s online and responding to requests without errors:
+Click on the **productpage** application to see its details.
+You can also see the health of a service on the **Health** section when it’s online and responding to requests without errors:

 ![kiali]({% image_path kiali-app-productpage.png %})

-By clicking on **Inbound Metrics**, you can see the metrics for an application, like so:
+By clicking on **Inbound Metrics**, you can see the metrics for an application, like this:

 ![kiali]({% image_path kiali-app-productpage-inbound.png %})

-By clicking on **Outbound Metrics**, you can see the metrics for an application, like so:
+By clicking on **Outbound Metrics**, you can see the metrics for an application, like this:

 ![kiali]({% image_path kiali-app-productpage-outbound.png %})

 ##### Workloads

-Click on **Workloads** menu in the left navigation.
-On this page you can view a listing of all the workloads are present on your applications.
+Click on the **Workloads** menu in the left navigation.
+On this page you can view a listing of all the workloads that are present in your application.

 ![kiali]({% image_path kiali-app-productpage-workload.png %})